Skip to main content

 Outlook

-We continue to expect growth to moderate moving forward, to a below-trend pace.
-The risk of outright recession in developed markets has receded substantially.
-Job growth will likely moderate further in the months ahead and presents upside risks to the unemployment outlook.
-Inflation has peaked but will likely remain “too high” relative to central banks’ targets this year.
-Nevertheless, the policy focus will likely shift from too-high inflation toward too-low growth.
+U.S. economic growth should continue slowing to a below-trend pace.
+U.S. job growth is likely to moderate further and presents upside risks to the unemployment outlook.
+Inflation has peaked but should remain “too high” relative to central banks’ targets this year.
+Nevertheless, policy should remain focused on downside risks to growth rather than upside risks to inflation.

-We continue to favor spread sectors and credit risk in asset allocation, with an up-in-quality bias within asset classes.
-We believe credit spreads are likely to widen in the coming months, presenting more attractive entry points for risk taking.
-That said, we see attractive opportunities in the preferred securities market and in BB rated high yield and senior loans.
-We do not see much further upside for long-end yields.
+We continue to favor spread sectors and credit risk in asset allocation, with an up-inquality bias within asset classes.
+We believe credit spreads should widen modestly in the coming months, likely presenting attractive entry points for risk taking.
+That said, we see attractive opportunities in the preferred market, in BB-rated high yield and senior loans, and in non-core asset-backed securities and commercial mortgage-backed securities.
+Emerging markets should benefit from a weaker dollar, central bank rate cuts and steady global growth.
+The recent rate rally has moved in line with our forecasts, and we expect long-end yields to be range bound over the coming months.

 Related articles